npbhavya/bacterial-genome-assembly/single-genome-assembly/README.md

 ## fast5 basecalling using guppy-basecaller

 **Download**

 Available on Nanopore community website.
 Download the CPU or GPU version

         tar -xvzf <binary file>

 **Run as script**

+Save the below script as a job file, changing email, and filepaths.

         #!/bin/bash